-People wrongly assume Mongolian is similar to Russian or Chinese, in some cases even mention how Mongolian sounds very similar to Russian, but it has no commonality with those two languages and is uniquely different from them.
-The Mongolian language does borrow a lot of loan words from the Chinese and the Russians however, mostly being noun words to identify an object.
+People wrongly assume Mongolian is similar to Russian or Chinese, in some cases even mentioning how Mongolian sounds very similar to Russian, but it has no commonality with those two languages and is uniquely different from them.
+The Mongolian language does borrow a lot of loan words from the Chinese and the Russians however, mostly are noun words to identify an object.

-Although Mongolians previously used the Traditional Script, since gaining its independence, for political and economical reasons, Mongolians developed the Mongolian Cyrillic alphabet, which is still in use today.
+Although Mongolians previously used the Mongolian script, since gaining its independence, for political and economical reasons, Mongolians developed the Mongolian Cyrillic alphabet, which is still in use today.
 Mongolian is the official language, with Kazakh being another common language that is most often spoken in western provinces.

 Should You Learn Mongolian?

 People have different reasons for learning a new language.
-Maybe some of you are learning Mongolian for fun, while some others are going to be studying or working in Mongolia, either way, whether you should learn Mongolian language will depend on your goals.
+Maybe some language learners are doing this for fun, while some others are going to be studying or working in Mongolia, either way, whether you should learn the Mongolian language will depend on your goals.

 While it does not hurt to be able to speak different languages and builds language skills for learning new things, sometimes you will have to consider how long it will take you to master the language and what benefits you will gain from learning the language.
 So let’s get into some reasons.